 in October of 1903.
 At that time the operation had changed to the partnership

 The mill was rebuilt of brick, and completed in October 1904, when a recapitalization took place with John M. Crawford of Fairmont, Nebraska becoming a principal partner.

 The Whitehouse-Crawford operated as a lumber planing mill and furniture factory until its sale to the City of Walla Walla in 1988.
 The City planned to sell the building and the land as part of a development.
-The Whitehouse - Crawford would be torn down to provide parking.
+The fine old building was to be razed to provide parking for a motel.

 Public protest eventually stopped this transaction and the building was acquired and carefully restored by its current owner, Salvation!
 LLC.

-It is now listed on the Washington Heritage Register and the National Register of Historic Places.
+It is listed on both the Washington Heritage Register and the National Register of Historic Places.

 The boiler face that welcomes you into the restaurant originally adorned a boiler 60 inches in diameter and 14 feet long.
-It had 56 tubes, each 3 1/2 inches in diameter.
 Built by Russell & Co. of Massillon, Ohio it had a smokestack 28 inches wide and 72 feet tall.
 It powered an Atlas Engine Works steam engine.
 The engine powered a belt which turned 7 overhead shafts.
 The shafts powered all of the machinery via pulleys and leather belts.